 Ignite your spirited side and marvel at some of Mother Nature’s best work on a Tassie adventure you’ll never forget.

 Boasting the title of one of Australia’s most untouched locations, Tasmania’s Bay of Fires region is as captivating as it is colourful.
-Just one glimpse of its orange lichen-covered boulders is enough to have you mystified – and that’s before you’ve even set your sights on its crystal-clear waters and picture-perfect, white sandy beaches.
-Whether you want to wander the coastline on an epic walk, explore the charming town of St Helens, delight your tastebuds with local wine, or take in the serenity of Binalong Bay, you’ll never get bored of discovering this underrated area’s natural beauty on our Bay of Fires tours and holidays.
+Just one glimpse of its orange lichen-covered boulders is enough to mystify you – and that’s before you’ve even set your sights on its crystal-clear waters and picture-perfect, white sandy beaches.
+Whether you want to wander the coastline on an epic walk, explore the charming town of St Helens, delight your tastebuds with local wine, or take in the serenity of Binalong Bay, you’ll never get bored of discovering this underrated area’s natural beauty.

 Bay of Fires walks & tours